geoffreylitt/convivial-paper/paper.md

 }
 ```

-Sometimes sophisticated scraping techniques are necessary to extract the necessary data from the application.
+Sometimes, more advanced scraping techniques are necessary to extract the necessary data from the application.
 For example, we have prototyped a mechanism for site adapters to observe AJAX requests made by the browser and extract data directly from JSON responses.
 This mechanism was used to implement the Airbnb Walkscore example, since latitude and longitude aren't shown in the Airbnb UI, but they are available in AJAX responses.
-This technique seems promising because AJAX responses tend to already contain data in a structured form, and web applications increasingly load data using AJAX.
-Another technique we might consider adding is the ability for site adapters to scrape data across multiple pages for paginated lists of results (as explored in [@huynh2006]).
+This technique seems promising because AJAX responses already contain data in a structured form, and web applications are increasingly loading data using AJAX.
+Another technique we might consider is enabling site adapters to scrape data across multiple pages for paginated lists of results (as explored in [@huynh2006]).

+Because Wildcard requires a live bidirectional connection between the UI and the structured data, there are some additional challenges beyond those typically associated with web scraping.

-The site adapter also needs to support the reverse direction: sending updates from the table to the original page.
-Most DOM manipulation is not performed directly by the site adapter.
-Instead, Wildcard automatically mutates the DOM to reflect the spreadsheet state, using the same declarative spec shown above.
-The only exception is row actions (like favoriting an Airbnb listing), which are implemented as imperative Javascript functions that can can mutate the DOM, simulate clicks on buttons, etc.
+First, the site adapter also needs to support sending updates from the table to the original page.
+We have made this fairly straightforward, because most DOM manipulation is not performed directly by the site adapter—instead, Wildcard automatically mutates the DOM to reflect the spreadsheet state, using the same declarative spec shown above.
+The only exception to this is row actions (like favoriting an Airbnb listing), which are simply implemented as Javascript functions with the freedom to perform arbitrary behaviors like simulating clicks on buttons and mutating the DOM.

+Another challenge is triggering updates to the spreadsheet data in response to UI changes that happen after initial page load.
+Site adapters are responsible for implementing site-specific logic for recognizing these changes only by observing the DOM.
+So far, we have been able to use event listeners and the MutationObserver API to successfully observe changes, but it may prove challenging to correctly respond to updates on some sites only by observing the DOM.

 # Design Principles {#sec:design-principles}